124938/learning-spark/sql-api-features/README.md

 17/11/04 20:44:01 WARN Utils: Your hostname, asus-GL553VD resolves to a loopback address: 127.0.1.1; using 192.168.0.103 instead (on interface enp3s0)
 17/11/04 20:44:01 WARN Utils: Set SPARK_LOCAL_IP if you need to bind to another address Spark context available as sc.
-17/11/04 20:44:03 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies) 17/11/04 20:44:03 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies) 17/11/04 20:44:19 WARN ObjectStore: Version information not found in metastore. hive.metastore.schema.verification is not enabled so recording the schema version 1.2.0
+17/11/04 20:44:19 WARN ObjectStore: Version information not found in metastore. hive.metastore.schema.verification is not enabled so recording the schema version 1.2.0
-17/11/04 20:44:19 WARN ObjectStore: Failed to get database default, returning NoSuchObjectException 17/11/04 20:44:22 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies) 17/11/04 20:44:22 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies) SQL context available as sqlContext.
+17/11/04 20:44:19 WARN ObjectStore: Failed to get database default, returning NoSuchObjectException SQL context available as sqlContext.

 scala> sqlContext